-Whenever the interest rate on financial assets is high, the desire to hold money falls as people try to exchange it for other goods or financial assets.
+Whenever the interest rate on financial assets is low, the desire to hold money falls as people try to exchange it for other goods or financial assets.
 As a result, the velocity of circulation rises.
 Hence, when the money demand is low, the velocity will be high.
-Conversely, when the opportunity cost/alternate cost is low, money demand is high and velocity of circulation is low.
+Conversely, when the opportunity cost/alternate cost is low, money demand is high, and the velocity of circulation is low.

-- Money Supply – Money supply and velocity of money are inversely proportional.
-If the money supply in an economy falls short of the required amount, then in such situation, the velocity of money will rise and vice versa.
+Money Supply – Money supply and the velocity of money are inversely proportional.
+If the money supply in an economy falls short, then the velocity of money will rise, and vice versa.

-- There are several other factors involved, including value of money, volume of trade, credit facilities available in the economy, business conditions, etc.
+Several other factors are involved, including the value of money, the volume of trade, credit facilities available in the economy, business conditions, etc.

 Monetarism and Keynesian Economics

-Velocity of Circulation is a beneficial and constructive tool in not just ascertaining inflation levels in an economy, but also in helping economists understand the overall strength of an economy.
+The velocity of circulation is a beneficial and constructive tool in ascertaining inflation levels in an economy and also in helping economists understand the overall strength of an economy.